From $400

 Where to Stay in Hirugami Onsen?

 With over 20 hot spring inns, there is no shortage of accommodation in Hirugami Onsen.
-Perhaps the shortest way to summarize this section is to link you to the official Hirugami Onsen accommodation website.
-However, I will take this chance to introduce some of the better known ryokan in the town and take a deep dive into one so you can understand the experience better.
+There are way too many inns for me to introduce them all but I will take this chance to introduce some of the better known ryokan in the town and take a deep dive into one so you can understand the experience better.

-Tenshin (天心) - Again in the mid range, Tenshin is probably the biggest ryokan in Hirugami and also welcome guests from all over the world.
-Expect prices from about 16,000 per person per night full board.
+Tenshin (天心) - Again in the mid range, Tenshin is one of the biggest ryokan in Hirugami and also welcome guests from all over the world.
+They have incredible hot spring baths all around the inn.

-mokki STARDUST GLAMPING - This is a brand new glamping site in the Sonohara area with domes and belle tents and the like is a splurge option with prices ranging from 20,000-35,000 per person full board.
+mokki STARDUST GLAMPING - This is a brand new glamping site in the Sonohara area with domes and belle tents and the like.
+A hit with the Japanese younger generations.

 How to get to Hirugami Onsen?